 While essential oils may be fine for humans, we need to consider that our pets’ sense of smell is much stronger than ours so what smells pleasant to us may be far too overpowering for them and may even cause irritation.
 If you want to continue using essential oils, make sure your pet has a scent-free room they can escape to if it gets too much for them.
 If your pet suffers from a respiratory condition like asthma then you should reconsider using essential oils at all.

-You should never apply undiluted essential oils to your pet’s skin.
+You should never apply undiluted oils to your pet’s skin.
 As well as potentially causing skin irritation, your pet is then at risk of ingesting the oil when it licks its fur.
 If ingestion occurs then they could be at risk of seizures, liver failure and even death.
-Although many pet care products contain essential oils, these will have been diluted to a safe level and should be used as per the instructions.
+Although many pet care products contain these, they will have been diluted to a safe level and should be used as per the instructions.

 While all essential oils pose some level of risk, the most toxic oils for pets include tea tree, wintergreen, pine, cinnamon, eucalyptus and citrus oils.
 Look out for signs of lethargy, difficulty breathing, shaking, vomiting and excessive dribbling as these are all possible symptoms of essential oil poisoning.